 Fibula Fracture Specialists

 Are you involved in aggressive contact sports such as soccer, rugby, and football?
 If so, you have the highest likelihood of experiencing a fibula fracture.
 Fibula fractures can cause pain, bruising and difficulty walking.
 It is important to have a fibular fracture treated correctly to maintain the structural integrity of the foot and ankle.
-Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus have diagnosed and treated many patients in Vail, Aspen, Summit County, and Greater Denver communities who have experienced a fibula fracture.
+Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus have diagnosed and treated many patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have experienced a fibula fracture.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is a fibula fracture?

 The fibula is one of the three bones that form the ankle joint.
 This slender and elongated bone tracks along the lateral lower leg next to the tibia (shin bone).
 While it has a minor role in weight-bearing, the fibula provides insertion sites for multiple lower leg muscles to aid in transferring ground forces when walking.
 The fibula can break at the ankle and knee joints as well as the shaft (middle portion).
 Individuals involved in aggressive contact sports such as soccer, rugby, and football have the highest likelihood of experiencing a fibula fracture.
 The fibula is also heavily impacted in other sports like skiing and snowboarding; these athletes are also prone to experiencing a fibula fracture.
-Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating fibula fractures for patients from Vail, Aspen, Summit County, and Greater Denver communities.
+Dr. Thomas Haytmanek and Dr. Jonathan Backus specialize in treating fibula fractures for patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.

 Are there different types of fibula fractures?